Parliamentary.ai

 Government Spending

-The bill doesn't directly specify government spending figures.
-However, the cost of establishing and enforcing the new regulations, including research, consultation, and potential compensation claims, will likely impact government spending.
-The exact amount is not detailed in this bill.
+The bill doesn't directly specify any changes to government spending.
+However, the cost of implementing and enforcing the new regulations (including the Secretary of State's determination and potential legal challenges) may lead to increased government expenditure, though exact figures are not provided in the bill.

 Groups Affected